-- 22.2.
 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
-Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders - 22.3.
-Ladysmith Federation has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7). - 22.4.
+Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders

+Ladysmith Infant and Nursery School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+The school online safety co-ordinator is Emma Brown.